pybamm-team/PyBaMM/docs/tutorials/add-model.rst

 Setting defaults
 ~~~~~~~~~~~~~~~~
 It can be useful for testing, and quickly running a model to have a default setup.
-Each of the defaults listed above should adhere to the API requirements but in short, we require ``self.default_geometry`` to be an instance of :class:`pybamm.Geometry`, ``self.default_solver`` to be an instance of :class:`pybamm.Solver`, and
+Each of the defaults listed above should adhere to the API requirements but in short, we require ``self.default_geometry`` to be an instance of :class:`pybamm.Geometry`, ``self.default_solver`` to be an instance of :class:`pybamm.BaseSolver`, and
 ``self.default_parameter_values`` to be an instance of :class:`pybamm.ParameterValues`.
-We also require that ``self.default_submesh_types`` is a dictionary with keys which are strings corresponding to the regions of the battery (e.g. "negative electrode") and values which are an instance of :class:`pybamm.Submesh`.
+We also require that ``self.default_submesh_types`` is a dictionary with keys which are strings corresponding to the regions of the battery (e.g. "negative electrode") and values which are an instance of :class:`pybamm.SubMesh1D`.
 The ``self.default_spatial_methods`` attribute is also required to be a dictionary with keys corresponding to the regions of the battery but with values which are an instance of
 :class:`pybamm.SpatialMethod`.
 Finally, ``self.default_var_pts`` is required to be a dictionary with keys which are an instance of :class:`pybamm.SpatialVariable` and values which are integers.

 Using submodels
 ~~~~~~~~~~~~~~~
 The inbuilt models in PyBaMM do not add all the model attributes within their own file.
 Instead, they make use of inbuilt submodel (a particle model, an electrolyte model, etc).
 There are two main reasons for this.
 First, the code in the submodels can then be used by multiple models cutting down on repeated code.
 This makes it easier to maintain the codebase because fixing an issue in a submodel fixes that issue everywhere the submodel is called (instead of having to track down the issue in every model).
 Secondly, it allows for the user to easily switch a submodel out for another and study the effect.
 For example, we may be using standard diffusion in the particles but decide that we would like to switch in particles which are phase separating.
 With submodels all we need to do is switch the submodel instead of re-writing the whole sections of the model.
 Submodel contributions are highly encouraged so where possible, try to divide your model into submodels.

+In addition to calling submodels, common sets of variables and parameters found in lithium-ion and lead acid batteries are provided in `standard_variables.py`, `standard_parameters_lithium_ion.py`, `standard_parameters_lead_acid.py`, `electrical_parameters.py`,
+`geometric_parameters.py`,
+and `standard_spatial_vars.py`
+which we encourage use of to save redefining the same parameters and variables in every model and submodel.

 Unit tests for a MyNewModel